Pros and Cons of Medicare Part-C Advantage Plans

 Some plans have a zero co-pay on some drugs when you order through the mail.

 You do need to watch out for charges if you order drugs from out-of-network providers.

 If you use so many drugs that you fall within the Medicare Coverage Gap (also known as the Donut Hole), then you will want to check on how the available advantage plans handle this.
 Each plan has a different way of handling Gap Coverage.

 All advantage plans have their own structure for hospital costs, and it may be different for inpatient and outpatient.

 Some plans have reasonable daily co-pays for the first week.
 Then you are fully covered and pay nothing up to three months.
 That’s great for those who are generally healthy.

-If you expect to need extended hospital stays, you might do better with regular Medicare, and paying for an additional supplemental plan rather than using an advantage plan.
+If you expect to need extended hospital stays, you might do better with Original Medicare, and paying for an additional supplemental plan rather than using an advantage plan.